MrHuxu/dotfiles/tmux/README.md

 2. Put `.tmux.conf` to the directory `~/`

-3. Open tmux and wait tpm to install all dependencies
+3. Open tmux and follow the README of tpm to install all dependencies